Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 1. Check Consent Mode Status in Google Ads

-Start by navigating to Tools and Settings > Measurement > Conversions > Diagnostics in your Google Ads account.
-Here, you can view the Consent Mode status:
+Start by navigating to Goals > Summary > Diagnostics in your Google Ads account.
+Here, you can view the Consent Mode status.

 2. Review Consent Mode Status in Google Analytics 4